chainer/chainer/docs/source/chainerx/install/index.rst

                             See also :ref:`CUDA support <chainerx-install-cuda-support>` section below.
 ``CHAINERX_ENABLE_BLAS``    ``1`` to enable BLAS, ``0`` to disable it.
 Default is ``1``.
                             If BLAS is enabled, it is searched for and used if found.
-If not found, ChainerX will behave as if BLAS was disabled and use different native implementations.
+If not found, ChainerX will behave as if BLAS was disabled and use a basic implementation instead.
 ``CHAINERX_ENABLE_LAPACK``  ``1`` to enable LAPACK, ``0`` to disable it.
 Default is ``1``.
                             If LAPACK is enabled, it is searched for and used if found.
 If not found, ChainerX will behave as if
                             LAPACK was disabled and may cause runtime errors.